William Mann was buried in the churchyard at Great Ellingham on 31st August, 1869 aged 73 years

 Seven years later in 1857, William added a Codicil to his Will.
 His brother James Mann, a beneficiary of his Will, had died.

 However this Will and Codicil was not William Mann’s ‘Last Will & Testament’.
 There is an annotation on William Mann’s Will of 1850 to the effect that another Will was executed on the 5th December 1865.

 A Will (even if it was later superceded) can provide family and local historians with useful information.

 Cottages in Great Ellingham

-In William Mann’s Will of 1850, he describes himself a farmer and living in Great Ellingham.
+In his will of 1850, William Mann describes himself a farmer of Great Ellingham.
 He appointed his wife Pleasance and his brother Richard Mann (a bricklayer of Wicklewood) as his executrix and executor.